MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/isv/UI_IVS_Integration_Processes.md

    A Microsoft representative will then reply confirming your request has been received and introduce you to the technical UI developers that will support you during the integration process.

-2. **Complete tasks described on the [UI ISV Onboarding Guide](intelligent-asset/isv/index.md)**:
+2. **Complete tasks described on the [Technical Integration Process](index.md)**:

-    - Complete all the required technical tasks to integrate your solution with UI following the instructions contained on the [UI ISV Onboarding Guide](intelligent-asset/isv/index.md).
+    - Complete all the required technical tasks to integrate your solution with UI following the instructions contained on the [Technical Integration Process](index.md).

 3. **Get your results validated by the UI team**